wuxxin/infra-shared/docs/update.md

 - calling a systemd service instead of calling a plain shell script for update
     - life cycle managment, independent of the calling shell, doesn't die on disconnect, has logs

-the update service counts the following as changes to a service:
+the update service detects the following as changes to a service:

 - systemd service `instance.(service|path|...)`
 - systemd service dropin `instance.service.d/*.conf`